skjolber/3d-bin-container-packing/README.md

 Using a brute-force algorithm might seem to hit a wall of complexity, but taking into account number of items per order distribution for web-shops, a healthy part of the orders are within its grasp.

+Note that placing the boxes as the LAFF algorithm is a limitation; the current approach is 'split and drill down', a better approach would be to sort and keep tabs of corners (boxes).

 # Get involved
 If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request. __DO NOT send me emails unless you're prepared to pay for my time.__